briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

         3. _(C)_ Any physical harm that causes acute pain of a duration that results in substantial suffering.

-    4. _(4)_ "Assistance dog”, "blind", and "mobility impaired person" have the same meanings as in Ohio R.C.
+    4. _(4)_ "Assistance dog", "blind", and "mobility impaired person" have the same meanings as in Ohio R.C.
 955.011.
     (ORC 2921.321)

 ## 525.16   False allegation of peace officer misconduct

-1. _(a)_ As used in this section, “peace officer” has the same meaning as in Ohio R.C.
+1. _(a)_ As used in this section, "peace officer" has the same meaning as in Ohio R.C.
 2935.01.

-2. _(b)_ No person shall knowingly file a complaint against a peace officer that alleges that the peace officer engaged in misconduct in the performance of the officer’s duties if the person knows that the allegation is false.
+2. _(b)_ No person shall knowingly file a complaint against a peace officer that alleges that the peace officer engaged in misconduct in the performance of the officer's duties if the person knows that the allegation is false.

 3. _(c)_ Whoever violates this section is guilty of making a false allegation of peace officer misconduct, a misdemeanor of the first degree.